High School RegistrationÂ

 Special Programs At LCHS

 AVID – Advancement Via Individual Determination: AVID prepares eligible students for college and career readiness and success.
 In these year-long classes, students receive instruction using a rigorous college preparatory curriculum, tutor-facilitated study groups, motivational activities and academic success skills.
 Students focus on writing, inquiry, collaboration, organization and reading to support their academic growth.
 AVID students will be enrolled in rigorous honors level courses.
 The AVID curriculum helps eligible students see that college is attainable.
 Students become academically successful leaders and role models for other students.
-Students must apply and interview to be in AVID, as well as meet grade and citizenship requirements in order to enroll and stay in AVID during their high school years. *APPLICATION IS REQUIRED
+Students must apply and interview to be in AVID, as well as meet grade and citizenship requirements in order to enroll and stay in AVID during their high school years. *APPLICATION IS REQUIREDÂ

 Career Academies: What are career academies?
 Lee County Schools Career Academies, in partnership with parents and community, are committed to preparing students for service and leadership in the hospitality and tourism, engineering, business, and finance industries.
-Our mission is to ENCOURAGE achievement and social responsibilities, ENGAGE students through real-world experiences, and ENABLE students see their education as a step toward long term career options.
+Our mission is to ENCOURAGE achievement and social responsibilities, ENGAGE students through real-world experiences, and ENABLE students see their education as a step toward long term career options.Â

-Are you Interested in a NAF Academy?
+Are you Interested in a Career Academy?

-AOE: The Academy of Engineering answers an acute need for engineers in this country by educating high school students in the principles of engineering, and providing content in the fields of electronics, biotech, aerospace, civil engineering, and architecture.
-The academy uses curriculum from Paxton/Patterson and benefits from support provided by the National Action Council for Minorities in Engineering, ConnectEd, and SME Education Foundation.
+The Academy of Engineering (AOE) answers a need for engineers in this county by educating high school students in the principles of engineering, and providing content in the fields of electronics, biotech, aerospace, civil engineering, and architecture.
+Lee County Schools Academy of Engineering uses curriculum from Paxton/Patterson, an industry leader in providing engineering curriculum to high school students.
+Academy of EngineeringÂ

-AOF: The Academy of Finance connects high school students with the world of financial services and personal finance, offering a curriculum that includes banking and credit, financial planning, global finance, securities, insurance, accounting, and economics.
+The Academy of Finance (AOF) connects high school students with the world of financial services and personal finance, offering a curriculum that includes banking and credit, financial planning, global finance, securities, insurance, accounting, and economics.
 The Academy of Finance curriculum and certification is being validated by the Council for Economic Education.
+Academy of FinanceÂ

-AOHT: The Academy of Hospitality and Tourism helps students chart career paths in one of the world’s largest industries — from hotel management to sports, entertainment, and event management — and includes the study of geography, economics, and world cultures.
-The Academy of Hospitality and Tourism curriculum has received industry validation from the Global Travel and Tourism Partnership and The Institute of Travel and Tourism.
+The Academy of Hospitality & Tourism (AOHT) helps students chart career paths in one of the world’s largest industries, from hotel management to sports, entertainment, and event management, and includes the study of geography, economics, and world cultures.
+The Academy of Hospitality & Tourism curriculum has received industry validation from the Global Travel and Tourism Partnership (GTTP) and The Institute of Travel & Tourism (ITT).
+Additionally, GTTP and the Academy of Hospitality & Tourism offer a joint certification.
+Academy of Hospitality & TourismÂ

-AOLS: The Academy of Life Sciences connects high school students with the world of life sciences, offering a curriculum that covers the different aspects of the Life Sciences industry to include health care, counseling and mental health, Dietician/Nutritionist, Veterinary, and Health Fitness Science.
+The Academy of Life Sciences (AOLS) helps to shape the next generation of health professionals!
+With career learning and hands-on experiences, students expand their knowledge and skill sets, so that they can thrive in the workforce.
+The Academy of Life Sciences connects high school students with the world of life sciences, offering a curriculum that covers the different aspects of the Life Sciences industry to include Health Care, Counseling and Mental Health, Dietician/Nutritionist, Veterinary, and Health Fitness Science. Â Â Academy of Life SciencesÂ

 International Baccalaureate Program: What is the IB Diploma Programme?
 The IB Diploma Programme (DP), for students aged 16 to 19, is a balanced and academically challenging programme of education with rigorous assessment.
 The Diploma Programme prepares students for success in higher education and encourages them to become active participants in an increasingly global society.
 The programme has gained recognition and respect from the world’s leading universities.